SENERGY-Platform/export-worker-lib/README.md

 `get_sources()`: Returns a list of strings containing all sources added by filters.

-`get_sources_timestamp()`: Returns a timestamp as a string that indicates the last time a filter was added or removed.
+`get_sources_timestamp()`: Returns a timestamp that indicates the last time a filter was added or removed.

 `get_export_metadata(export_id)`: Returns a dictionary with the source and the identifiers of a filter that corresponds to the export ID provided as a string to the _export_id_ argument.
 Raises NoFilterError.